-The panel identified 6 cases which included good practice such as;
+The panel identified good practice such as;

-- Good multi-agency approaches including engagement with schools, social services, and the Youth Offending Service. - Community engagement and public reassurance. - Recognising cultural difference and providing a gateway to services able to help and support families. - Dealing effectively with complex issues experienced by young offenders and victims. - Good examples of the effective use of Out of Court Disposals as a means of reparation.
+- Good multi-agency approaches including engagement with schools and the Youth Offending Service. - The timeliness of the investigation from report to disposal was good. - Dealing effectively with complex issues experienced by young offenders and victims. (multiple perpetrators) - Good examples of the effective use of Out of Court Disposals as a means of reparation.

-The panel was assured that in 9 cases Devon and Cornwall Police had issued each disposal legally and in accordance with relevant polices (in 5 of those cases the panel made some observations which included issues such as insufficient decision-making rationale recorded within the case file information available to the panel).
+The panel was assured that in 7 cases Devon and Cornwall Police had issued each disposal legally and in accordance with relevant polices, in 4 of those cases the panel made some observations which included issues such as insufficient decision-making rationale recorded within the case file information available to the panel and disposals that could have been escalated to a deferred caution or referred to the Crown Prosecution for review.

-The panel was of the view that 3 cases had been issued inappropriately or inconsistently with policies and their reasons for making this decision were:
+The panel was of the view that 9 cases had been issued inappropriately or inconsistently with policies and their reasons for making this decision were: